 It is possible to connect a forced air distribution kit (AC01363) on the left side (1) or on the back (2) of the FP12 Mundo.
 This kit allows distributing heat to another room up to 50 feet (15 m) of the fireplace.
 The insulated flexible pipe (not included in the kit) must be HVAC type pipe and must comply with ULC S110 and/or UL 181, Class 0 or Class 1 Standards and must withstand temperatures up to 250 °F.

-\The Forced Air distribution kit (AC01363) with heat activated system, can be installed only with the Hot air gravity distribution kit - Modern style (AC01385) and are sold separately.
+\NOTE: This Forced Air distribution kit (AC01363) with heat activated system, can be installed only with the Hot air gravity distribution kit - Modern with adjustable pipes (AC01389) and are sold separately.